 The roots of the hair are dark blue changing to a darker color in the middle and finally silver at the top.
 The coat could be defined as, “silver tipped blue”.
 The Thais, however, describe the color with reference to nature, a reflection perhaps of the good luck they seek in bringing on rain by sprinkling the cat with water.
 They describe the color as, “rain cloud gray”.
 The silver aura or the “polished silver dollar” effect (used by the CFA author) is described as, “sea foam”.

-Answer: see picture adjacent right.
+Answer: see picture above.
 TICA’s breed standard says this about the eyes, “Luminous green color preferred, amber cast acceptable..”
 The body is semi-cobby, cat fancy language for about average or between slender and stocky in conformation – see cat body types.

 The body is compact and muscular.
 As to character, they have, like other cat breeds, (but perhaps more so) superb hearing and a very sensitive nose.
 As a consequence they like it quiet.
 Plus they have all the usual beautiful and natural characteristics of all domestic cats.
 They are said to be intelligent.